dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 Next, the `<IsPackable>true</IsPackable>` line makes it possible the create a NuGet package from this project.
 We won't be using this project as a package in this example, but this is a good thing to have for a class library.

-Also, the `<BlazorLinkOnBuild>false</BlazorLinkOnBuild>` line deactivates the Mono Linker for this project.
-We haven't talked much about the linker in this workshop, but what's important to know about this is that the linker applies to apps not to libraries.
-Since this is a library we want it off.

 Next, the lines that look like `<EmbeddedResource ... />` give the class library project special handling of content files that should be included in the project.
 This makes it easier to do multi-project development with static assests, and to redistibute libraries containing static assets.
 We saw this in action already in the previous step.

-Lastly the two `<PackageReference />` elements add package references to the Blazor runtime libraries and the Blazor build support.
+Lastly the `<PackageReference />` element adds a package references to the Blazor component model.

 ## Writing a templated dialog